Children's Dental care

 Many children love to collect small things.
 Look for a special box or container that reminds you of your child.
 The box can hold the lost tooth and keep it safe beneath your kid’s pillow.
 Then the Tooth Fairy can collect the tooth and replace it with money as a reward.

 No matter how you choose to celebrate, this is an important day in your child’s life.
 As baby teeth fall away, strong new permanent teeth take their place.
 Make sure your child knows that this is a special time.
 Discuss healthy brushing habits with your children, and see that they follow through with their daily oral care routines.

 Does your family have a special Tooth Fairy tradition you’d like to share?
 We’d love to hear how your family celebrates lost teeth.

 © 2018 Polkadot Pediatric Dentistry.
-Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta, Johns Creek, and Roswell dentist, is credited as sole source.
-Linking to other sites from this document is strictly prohibited, with the exception of herein imbedded links.
+Authorization to post is granted, with the stipulation that Polkadot Pediatric Dentistry, an Alpharetta, Johns Creek, and Roswell dentist, is credited as the sole source.
+Linking to other sites from this document is strictly prohibited, with the exception of herein embedded links.